Leo Tolstoy

 August 20

-Everyone who is doing something truly important is always simple because they have no time to come up with anything superfluous.
+Everyone who is doing something truly important is always simple because they do not have the time to come up with anything superfluous.

 1